graphsignal/graphsignal-python/README.md

 ## Overhead

 Graphsignal agent is very lightweight.
-While all executions are measured, Graphsignal agent only records certain executions, automatically limiting the overhead.
+While all traces are monitored, Graphsignal agent only samples and records certain traces, automatically limiting the overhead.
+The overhead per trace is measured to be less than 100 microseconds.

 ## Security and Privacy